King's Guide to the Sands

 The King's Guide to the Sands, or, during the reign of a female monarch, Queen's Guide to the Sands, is the royally appointed guide to crossing the sands of Morecambe Bay, an ancient and potentially dangerous tidal crossing in northwest England.
 From 1963 until 2019, the Guide was Cedric Robinson MBE, the 25th guide.
 In April 2019 Michael Wilson, a 46-year-old local fisherman, was appointed his successor.
-The guide is paid a nominal salary of only £15 a year but the holder of the post also has the use of the grade II listed 700-year-old Guide's Cottage at Kents Bank, which is owned by the Crown and managed by the Duchy of Lancaster.
+The guide is paid a nominal salary of only £15 a year but the holder of the post also has the use of the grade II listed 17th-century Guide's Cottage at Kents Bank, which is owned by the Crown and managed by the Duchy of Lancaster.

 Route over the sands

 Until the building of the Furness railway in 1857, the cross sands route had been a major transport route in the area, with Guides appointed royally since the 16th century.
 Before that, the monks of Furness at Cartmel Priory had provided guides for crossing the sands.
 In modern times a crossing of the sands has become a popular challenge walk for charity fundraisers, with the Guide often leading groups of up to 600 people.
 These walks are typically once a fortnight (from spring to autumn), usually from Arnside over to Kents Bank, dependent on tide and river levels (the River Kent has to be crossed at some point), and are often in support of a charity.
 The route is marked on some maps as a highway, and Cedric Robinson described it as "the most dangerous highway in Britain".